aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/connectionparameter/_index.md

 ```

 Type of parameter used.
 If the parameterType=value, then the value from boolean, double, integer, or string will be used.
 In this case, it is expected that only one of \{boolean, double, integer, or string\} will be specified.
-[ConnectionParameterType](../../com.aspose.cells/connectionparametertype).
+See [ConnectionParameterType](../../com.aspose.cells/connectionparametertype).

 **Returns:**
 int